styler00dollar/imagededup/README.md

 # https://github.com/idealo/imagededup/issues/133
 from imagededup.utils.general_utils import get_files_to_remove
-from imagededup.methods import CNN cnn = CNN() encodings = cnn.encode_images('/content/data2')  # In your case, this should be a dictionary with 127K entries (if there are no corrupt images or images with unsupported format)
+from imagededup.methods import CNN from tqdm import tqdm import os cnn = CNN() image_dir = '/content/data2'
+encodings = cnn.encode_images(image_dir)  # In your case, this should be a dictionary with 127K entries (if there are no corrupt images or images with unsupported format)

 # Large scale similarity search
 import nmslib